Maxim-Mazurok/google-api-typings-generator/gapi.client.analyticsadmin-v1alpha/readme.md

 await gapi.client.analyticsadmin.properties.delete({ name: "name",  });

 /*
+Deletes a connected site tag for a Universal Analytics property.
+Note: this has no effect on GA4 properties.
+*/
+await gapi.client.analyticsadmin.properties.deleteConnectedSiteTag({  });

+/*
 Fetches the opt out status for the automated GA4 setup process for a UA property.
 Note: this has no effect on GA4 property.
 */
 await gapi.client.analyticsadmin.properties.fetchAutomatedGa4ConfigurationOptOut({  });